What’s the Difference Between Dark vs. Amber Maple Syrup?

 To make it easier for consumers to know what taste to expect, Canada Grade A maple syrup is broken down further into four colour classes.
 The lightest is golden, followed by amber, dark and finally, very dark.
 “It’s not actually the colour [of the syrup] that’s used to break it down, it’s the light transmission through the syrup,” says Williams.
 “If it transmits 75 per cent or more light through the sample then that’s a golden.”

-So, the next time you’re debating which colour of maple syrup to try, ask your taste buds what they’re in the mood for and let them guide you.
+So, the next time you’re debating which colour of maple syrup to try, ask your taste buds what they’re in the mood for and let them guide your purchase.

-Next, discover the real reason maple syrup bottles have those tiny handles.
+Now that you know the difference between amber and dark maple syrup, find out the reason maple syrup bottles have those tiny handles.